 Can Huskies Have More Than 6 In a Litter?

 Siberian Huskies can definitely have more than 6 in a litter.

-For female huskies that are bred when they’re “older” at around 3-4, litter sizes may even be up to 10 puppies, although this is somewhat rare.
+For female huskies that are bred at around 3-4 years, litter sizes can even be up to 10 puppies.
+Although this is somewhat rare.

 What Factors Changing Litter Size In Huskies?

 As we just discussed, the age of your husky will determine how many pups the will have.
-Huskies bred young will have fewer puppies, and this will increase with age in subsequent litters.
+Huskies bred young will have fewer puppies, increasing with age in subsequent litters.

 If a husky is bred young and they only have 3-4 in a litter, it’s still possible they have a larger litter of over 6 if they’re bred again when they are older.